Indoor Activities for Toddlers at Home

 Reading to your child helps toddlers learn about vocabulary, language, and sounds.
 Storytelling stimulates your toddler’s imagination and helps them learn about the world.

-Try reading to your child each day and ask them to name what they see in the pictures.
+Try encourage reading to your child each day and ask them to name what they see in the pictures.

 Reading a variety of books will help your child learn about the world, different cultures and their community.